onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 own systems.
 And the platform needs to be highly reliable, scalable, secure and easy to manage.
 To achieve all these goals, ONAP is designed as a microservices-based system, with all components released as Docker containers following best practice building rules to optimize their image size.
-To reduce the ONAP footprint, a first effort to use a shared database has been initiated with a Cassandra and mariadb-galera clusters.
+Numerous optimizations such as shared databases and the use of standardized lightweight container operating systems reduce the overall ONAP footprint.

 The ONAP Operations Manager (OOM) is responsible for orchestrating the end-to-end lifecycle management and monitoring of ONAP components.
-OOM uses Kubernetes to provide CPU efficiency and platform deployment.
+OOM uses Kubernetes with IPv4 and IPv6 support to provide CPU efficiency and platform deployment.
 In addition, OOM helps enhance ONAP platform maturity by providing scalability and resiliency enhancements to the components it manages.

 OOM is the lifecycle manager of the ONAP platform and uses the Kubernetes container management system and Consul to provide the following functionality: